-Bullying is defined as the repeated, unreasonable actions of a person (or group of persons) directed towards another person or group of persons, which are intended to hurt, intimidate, degrade, humiliate, and/or undermine.
-Such actions create a risk to the health or safety of the University community.
-Bullying can take many forms, including, but not limited to, verbal (teasing, threats, naming-calling), social (spreading rumors, leaving people out on purpose), and physical (hitting, punching, shoving).
+Bullying creates feelings of defenselessness, fear, undermines a person’s diginity, and is defined as the repeated, unreasonable actions of a person or group of persons directed toward another person or group of persons, which are intended to hurt, intimidate, degrade, humiliate, and/or undermine and that depart substantially from the reasonable and common activities of free debate, inquiry, and discussion that characterize an academic community.
+Prohibited actions may also create a risk to the health or safety of the University community and the persons against whom they are directed.
+Bullying can take many forms, including, but not limited to, verbal, social, and physical.
 Bullying can also occur through the Internet, mobile phones, and other digital technologies.
-Bullying behavior creates feelings of defenselessness, fear, and injustice and undermines a person’s right to dignity.
 The University strictly prohibits bullying.
 Anyone found to engage in bullying behavior may be subject to disciplinary action.